top of page

 Investing 10 hours in safety training pays off in more ways than one.
 Completing an osha 10 certification online gives you a real career advantage.

-• Boosts Your Employability: Many employers won’t even consider candidates for certain jobs without an OSHA 10 card.
-It’s a credential that makes your resume stand out.
+• Boosts Your Employability: Many employers will not even consider candidates for certain jobs without an OSHA 10 card.
+It is a credential that makes your resume stand out.
 Curious where it helps?
 Check out these commercial HVAC jobs that are in demand.

 • Keeps You Safe: The primary benefit is learning how to spot and avoid dangers on the job, empowering you to protect yourself and your coworkers.